 4. Self-sabotaging your relationships

 Have you noticed that breaking out of a pattern is difficult once you have fallen into it?
-This is also one of the psychological effects of being single too long.
+This is also one of the psychological effects of being single for too long.

 When you finally get over yourself and decide to give relationships a trial, you may soon find yourself doubting everything, including your intentions and that of your partner.